Do you want to compare SurveyMonkey vs Alchemer (formerly known as SurveyGizmo) vs WPForms?

 When you’re ready to start distributing your survey, you can share it with a link.
 SurveyMonkey generates this for you.
 By default, it’s a SurveyMonkey URL with a random string of characters at the end.

-If you want to embed a survey in WordPress, you’ll need to copy a large chunk of code and place it in a block using the block editor.
+SurveyMonkey doesn’t let you easily embed a survey in WordPress.
+You’ll need to copy a large chunk of code and place it in a block using the block editor.
 This feature isn’t available on the free plan, so we weren’t able to try it out.

 Alchemer Ease of Use

 In Alchemer, we started out making a survey from a template.
-Then we added a Semantic Differential.
+Then we added a Semantic Differential question.

 When you click the question field to edit it, the options pop up over the top.
 And then clicking Advanced Options creates another popup.